-RCM Sparks works in partnership with community schemes, charities, orchestras and venues on innovative and bespoke music projects.
+RCM Sparks work in partnership with community schemes, charities, orchestras and venues on innovative and bespoke music projects.

 Supporting larger scale projects